 Q: Isn’t shipping expensive to export your kit into my country?

-A: Yes, but if you look at the low cost of the Ai building kits….usually the kits are one third to one half less in cost than the cost for materials to build the exterior walls and roof of a conventional house in your area….that savings can typically cover your shipping costs and more…hoisting mechanism,etc. Plus you receive more from the Ai Dome, greater strength (225 mph & F4 tornado guarantee) and greater energy efficiency (insulation comparable to 11″ of fiberglass batting) than a conventional house can offer.
+A: Sometimes…depends on the destination.
+Sometimes international shipping is less than what our customers pay who live in California and Washington state to have their kit shipped from Florida to their site.
+If you look at the low cost of the Ai building kits….usually the kits are one third to one half less in cost than the cost for materials to build the exterior walls and roof of a conventional house in your area….that savings can typically cover your shipping costs and more…hoisting mechanism,etc. Plus you receive more from the Ai Dome, greater strength (225 mph & F4 tornado guarantee) and greater energy efficiency (insulation comparable to 10″ of fiberglass batting) than a conventional house can offer.

 American Ingenuity’s manufacturing costs in Florida are well below the national average, which offsets any long distance shipping expenses.
 Ai can actually manufacture a kit in Florida and ship it to countries cheaper than we could manufacture it there.